bitmark-inc/feral-file-docs/agreements/ff-artist-solo-exhibition/en_US.md

 **\[ARTIST NAME\]**
 Curator **\[NAME\]** has invited you to a solo exhibition to be opened on Feral File in **\[MONTH/YEAR\]**.

-Below Bitmark Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work to be exhibited and sold on Feral File.
+Below Feral File Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work to be exhibited and sold on Feral File.

 ## Summary of Your Responsibilities: